proxmoxer/proxmoxer/README.rst

             print "%s. %s => %s" %  (vm['vmid'], vm['name'], vm['status'])

-for example next lines do the same job:
+As a demonstration of the flexibility of usage of this library, the following lines accomplish the equivalent function:

 .. code-block:: python